 Difficulty: Moderate

-Are you ready for one of the most unique hikes imaginable?
-Look no further, Iceberg Lake in Glacier National Park is sure to blow your mind!
+Are you ready for one of the most unique hikes you’ll ever do?
+Iceberg Lake in Glacier National Park will most definitely blow your mind!

-Lace up those hiking boots, have that bear spray at the ready, and prepare to witness some seriously berry-filled terrain as you trek up from the Swiftcurrent Motor Inn.
+Make sure you have that bear spray at the ready though.
+This trail has some very berry-filled terrain as you hike up from the Swiftcurrent Motor Inn.

-If you’re brave enough, take a plunge in this chilly lake (carefully!) or pose with one of its floating “icebergs,” whatever wild experience gets you going awaits here.
-Just don’t forget: drowning tops all other causes of death at Glacier National Park so be safe while exploring these waters!
+If you’re brave enough, take a plunge in this chilly lake (carefully!) or pose with one of its floating “icebergs,”.
+Just don’t forget, that drowning is the top cause of death at Glacier National Park so be careful when getting into the lake!

-Ready for a challenge?
-Add on the Ptarmigan Tunnel trail – 2.6 miles in on the Iceberg Lake trail.
-This 15-mile day hike is sure to leave lasting memories!
+If you’re ready for more, add on the Ptarmigan Tunnel trail.
+The Ptarmigan Tunnel trail turns off at about 2.6 miles in on the Iceberg Lake trail.
+This 15-mile day hike will sure be one to remember with so many varying landscapes!

 Trail: Iceberg Lake Trail